 Phone: (801) 393-0222 | Toll-free: 1 (800) 748-5155

 Orem Child Care Nutrition Program Inc. (OCCNP)

 Phone: (801) 224-2143 | Toll-free: 1 (800) 369-8936

 Utah Education Network (UEN)

-Please contact the Utah State Board of Education (USBE) Child Nutrition Program (CNP) to get access to Child and Adult Care Food Program (CACFP) Central or to find out about in-person training opportunities.
+Please contact the Utah State Board of Education Child Nutrition Program (CNP) for all training requests and access to the UEN courses.

 Reimbursement is provided to for-profit and non-profit child care and adult day care centers based on meals served to children at the established free, reduced, and paid rate depending on the eligibility of the child or adult being served.
 Sponsors of Head Start/Early Start, afterschool meal centers, and emergency/homeless shelters are reimbursed at the federally established free rate for meals served to eligible participants.

 Claims are due to the Utah State Board of Education:

 In coordination with the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) our office distributes policy memorandums to provide guidance and clarify program requirements and regulations.